 EMPLOYING STAFF USING A DUTCH COMPANY

 If you like to payroll staff in The Netherlands, one of the first steps is to register a branch or legal entity in The Netherlands.
-In some cases, a local business registration is not required, and the overseas company can apply for a wage/payroll tax ID directly at the tax authorities.
+In some cases, local business registration is not required, and the overseas company can apply for a wage/payroll tax ID directly at the tax authorities.

 The tax treatment of the staff members will depend on the location (country) where they will operate, and their residency.
 In this post, we will assume that staff members will be based in The Netherlands, and considered tax resident in The Netherlands.
 In case employees can to the Netherlands for less than 4 months, other tax treatments might apply.